Living In El Salvador: Pros And Cons You Need To Know

 Considering the versatility of geography, there are plenty of things for people to do in Ecuador.
 In the highlands, people can go kayaking, mountain climbing, mountain biking, and sightseeing at the active volcanoes in the region.
 Many individuals who retire at an early age frequent these adventure-sport spots to get the most out of the adrenaline rush offered by the rugged landscapes of Ecuador’s highlands.

 For those looking for something a bit mellow, the coastal region is filled with businesses that take you whale watching and scuba diving.
 The marine ecosystems around Ecuador are some of the most vibrant, owing to the lack of industrial activity in the region.
-This is why millions of people go to Ecuador to enjoy the clean beaches, which remind you of the Caribbean's beauty.
+This is why millions of people go to Ecuador to enjoy the clean beaches, which remind you of the beauty of the Caribbean.

 Ecuador is one of those regions which were once occupied by the Aztec and Incan civilizations for thousands of years.
 With the arrival of the Spanish to the continent, the Aztecs and Incans were wiped out, but plenty of historical landmarks point out their existence and ways of life.
 For history buffs, there are plenty of archeological sites they can visit till they can’t explore more.

 This really applies to all the places in South America, irrespective of whether the country uses the dollar as currency or not.
 If you’re living frugally, your cost of living is less than $1000 USD because everything’s cheap in the country.
-The real estate and rents aren’t high, fuel is pretty reasonable because of government subsidies, and anyone with some wealth can live like a king in the country.
+Real estate and rent aren’t high, fuel is pretty reasonable because of government subsidies, and anyone with some wealth can live like a king in the country.

 People assume that living in a country like Ecuador would be very inconvenient because of cultural barriers, but they can’t be farther from the truth.
 Currently, the country is a trendy destination for retired expats worldwide.
 It’s one of those things which makes Ecuador a culturally vibrant place and easy to settle down in.